jvalenzano/hybrid-framework/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-**Note:** Contributions should focus on the bridge pattern and integration strategies, not modifications to the proprietary platforms themselves.
+**Note:** Contributions should focus on the bridge pattern and integration strategies, not modifications to Agno (open source) or Agent OS (proprietary) themselves.

 ---